sogaiu/jandent/README.md

   (+ ant tiger))
 ```

-spork/fmt will turn this into:
+At the time of this writing, spork/fmt will turn this into:

 ```
 (let [ant 1